|

 above drum overhead microphones.

-In my experience, problems due to poor room acoustics are the biggest cause of
+JUST FOR THE FUN OF ITIn my experience, problems due to poor room acoustics are the biggest cause of

 dissatisfaction among home recordists.
 Sadly, many people consider everything but